ryanhillman/ryan-dialogflow-bot/README.md

 2. Dialogflow routes the intent to a webhook hosted on Cloud Run.
 3. The webhook retrieves structured data from `resume.json` in Cloud Storage.
 4. The bot responds with relevant details (skills, experience, etc.).
-5. Users can also view/download my resume or contact me directly via the form.
+5. Users can view my resume, LinkedIn, GitHub, or contact me directly via the form.

 ---